darkaico/mini-url/README.md

 # API

-There are 2 main endpoints to work with URL data: Generate an URL and Obtain information from a short url id
+There are 2 basic endpoints to work with URL resources:

+- Generate an URL
+- Obtain information from a short url id

 ## `POST /api/mini-url`